Jump to the Workers' Compensation Information You Need

 The U.S. Department of Labor Statics reports on all workplace injuries and illnesses throughout the United States.
 The most recent survey and report released by the DOL found that:

-• 73% of injuries and illnesses reported by the public sector were contributed to government workers.
+- 73% of injuries and illnesses reported by the public sector were attributed to government workers.

 In the latest reporting year by the DOL, there were 76 fatal injuries across all industries in the state of Iowa.
 If you have lost a loved one while they were on the job, and you are a dependent, you are eligible to receive workers’ compensation death benefits.
 Though, the deceased individual must have been fatally wounded during “work-related” or “occupational” activities.